songsy/songsy.github.io/CV.md

 * Genomics Data Scientist (Senior Staff), Ancestry.com, Aug 2016 - Present
   * Project lead on ancestry inference algorithm and reference panel development
   * Provide scientific support to product, UX and engineering teams for DNA origin story, DNA circle and Thrulines product lines
-  * Wrote two white papers,co-authored one journal publication and filed 4 non-provisional patents as lead inventor
+  * Wrote two white papers, co-authored one journal publication and filed 4 non-provisional patents as lead inventor
-  * Intern manager of [Aaron Stern](https://35ajstern.github.io/) from UC Berkeley in summer 2017.
+  * Intern manager of [Aaron Stern](https://35ajstern.github.io/) from UC Berkeley in summer 2017

 * Graduate Student, Research Assistant, University of Michigan, 2012 - 2016
   * Developed a computational pipeline to analyze and reconstruct global haplotypes with high accuracy using next generation sequencing data from pools of fosmid clones as part of 1000 Genomes Project Phase III